Tubular Bells II: Artwork

 Tubular Bells II again uses the bent metallic tube (representing a bent tubular bell) as the focus of the album artwork.
 The bell is a golden colour on a dark blue background as opposed to Tubular Bells grey/silver bell on top of a sea/skyscape.
 Both the photos for Tubular Bells and Tubular Bells II were produced by Trevor Key.

 Release and reception

 The album reached number 1 in the chart in the UK and Spain.
 Critical reception to the album was mixed.
-Writing in Q magazine, Mat Snow described it as a "more consistent but less tune-happy musical sequence than TBI" and praised "producer Trevor Horn's fairy dust" as an advantage.
+Writing in Q, Mat Snow described it as a "more consistent but less tune-happy musical sequence" than the original Tubular Bells and praised Horn's "fairy dust".